Estimote/iOS-Fleet-Management-SDK/Templates/README.md

 - **HeroIcon**

-  _Uses: beacon monitoring, suggested apps_
+  > Uses: beacon monitoring, suggested apps

   Monitor for a beacon to have iOS show the app's icon on the lock screen ("suggested apps" feature introduced in iOS&nbsp;8) when in range of the beacon.

 - **Notification**

-  _Uses: beacon monitoring, local notifications_
+  > Uses: beacon monitoring, local notifications

   Show a notification if the app is not running, and the user enters or exits range of a monitored beacon.

 - **Proximity Content**

-  _Uses: ranging beacons, Estimote Cloud API to fetch the beacon's name & color_
+  > Uses: ranging beacons, Estimote Cloud API to fetch the beacon's name & color

   Change the background color and text on the screen depending on which of the ranged beacons is the closest.

+- **Showroom**

+  > Uses: [sticker beacons](http://developer.estimote.com/nearables/stickers-vs-beacons/), Nearable packet, trigger engine

+  Change the text on screen when user picks up a nearable (motion detection).
+Imagine, e.g., an iPad mounted in a showroom, and products with Estimote Stickers attached to them.
+Whenever a visitor picks an item up, the iPad shows information about the product.